-Infested leaves show a whitish blotching or stipling on the upper surface.
-Similar stipling is caused by the southern red mite, Oligonychus ilicus (McGregor), which feeds on the upper surface primarily.
+Infested leaves show a whitish blotching or stippling on the upper surface.
+Similar stippling is caused by the southern red mite, Oligonychus ilicus (McGregor), which feeds on the upper surface primarily.
 However, the mite does not stain the lower leaf surface.

 Infested lower leaf surfaces have dark brown spots and stains of lace bug excrement and show loss of green color.